Tinu-thampi13/RemoveBG-App/README.md

 * Remove background from any image with just one click
 * Option to save the edited image or share it directly from the app
 * View the original and edited images side by side
+* You can download the image directly to your phone's Gallery
 * Track your usage of the remove.bg API through the app

 # Requirements: